UMiamiLibraries/RAMP/README.md

 #### RAMP demo site: http://demo.rampeditor.info

-  This site has been preloaded with a set up Library of Congress finding aids.
+  This site has been preloaded with a set up Library of Congress finding aids, plus a couple of newly created records.

 ## Introduction